 "Twenty Four Hours" followed by "The Eternal" (on Side B of Closer, the band's last studio album proper) seem like suicide notes set to music, but they're hardly the only ones Ian wrote and performed.

-The demo to "In A Lonely Place", which suspiciously cuts out just before the "hangman" verse in the New Order version, is this trope distilled to purity.
+The demo to "In a Lonely Place", which on all pre-2011 copies suspiciously cuts out just before the "hangman" verse in the New Order version, is this trope distilled to purity.

 Gloria Estefan's song "Coming Out of the Dark" was about her struggles with her rehab from the wreck that nearly left her paralyzed from the neck down.